Red State Reckoning: Playing Paintball in Martinsville, IN

 After our firefight in the woods, the next venue was the concrete battlefield.
 In a throwback to grade school, a pair of captains took turns choosing teams.
 I was selected fairly highly.
 They must’ve liked the cut of my jib.

-Sadly, however, I didn’t last long.
-I got pinned down behind a concrete drainage pipe a mere ten yards from base and was still strategizing my advance when I felt the sting of a paintball on the back of my hand.
+Sadly, however, I didn’t last.
+I got pinned down behind a concrete drainage pipe ten yards from base and was still strategizing my advance when I felt the sting of a paintball on the back of my hand.

 If you’ve even been thwacked with a golf ball, you have a fair idea of what it feels like.
 It’s enough to cause a welt, but not enough to make you pack it in for the day.
 The trouble with paintball, however, is that once you’ve been hit you’re supposed to raise your hand, signal your surrender and walk off the battlefield through a barrage of enemy fire, none of which, fairness dictates, should be directed at you.
 The scariest part of paintball comes after you surrender.

 I showed Gray my wound, the red welt dripping with yellow paint on the back of my hand.
 We both agreed that, if we ever did this again, gloves might be a good idea.
 So would a hat, although that hadn’t occurred to me – yet.